bluepenguin01/Die-Roller/README.md

 # Simple Die Roller
  roll a die 2-100
-# This is my first pure code projet
+# Info
-   this is a very simple terminal die roller made in c#. you can roll up to an 100 sided die. this tool was designed to be used with dnd but can be used for anything that requires a die roll.
+   This is my first pure code project. this is a very simple terminal die roller made in c#. you can roll up to an 100 sided die.this tool was designed to be used with dnd but can be used for anything that requires a die roll.
    # Use
       Compile project or download a realease and run the executable. terminal app will guide you through the rest of the steps.
   # Compile